 Footfall and What It Means for Your Business

 We can say “Business is good” when an establishment is always busy.
-“Busy” in this sense means there’s a steady flow of customers day in and day out, or there’s considerable/heavy footfall.
-Footfall is just one way of measuring the success of a business, and it has to be analyzed alongside other metrics.
+“Busy” means there’s a steady flow of customers day in and day out, or there’s considerable/heavy footfall.
+Footfall is just one way of measuring the success of a business.
+It’s worth analyzing alongside other metrics.
 Here’s everything you need to know about footfall and why it matters in retail and hospitality.

 Footfall - image 5